-PHY 211 General Physics I

-3 Semester Hours

-Prerequisite: MAT 115 or permission of instructor; Co-requisite: PHY 212

-General Physics I is an introductory course in physics that deals with statics, dynamics, and thermodynamics.
+PHY 211 General Physics I Prerequisite: MAT 115 or permission of instructor; Co-requisite: PHY 212 General Physics I is an introductory course in physics that deals with statics, dynamics, and thermodynamics.
 The course includes studies of Newton's Laws of Motion, gravitation, Law of Conservation of Momentum, work and energy, fluid behavior, heat transfer, and thermodynamics.

-PHY 212 General Physics Lab I

-1 Semester Hour

-Practical experimental applications of concepts presented in PHY 211 dealing with topics such as vectors, Newton's Laws of Motion, equilibrium (rotational, translational), conservation principles, heat transfer, and thermodynamics.

-PHY 221 General Physics II

-3 Semester Hours

-Prerequisite: PHY 211 or PHY 231 or permission of instructor; Co-requisite: PHY 222 General Physics II includes topics on sound, electromagnetic radiation, the duality of light, and electromagnetism.
+PHY 212 General Physics Lab I Practical experimental applications of concepts presented in PHY 211 dealing with topics such as vectors, Newton's Laws of Motion, equilibrium (rotational, translational), conservation principles, heat transfer, and thermodynamics.
+PHY 221 General Physics II Prerequisite: PHY 211 or PHY 231 or permission of instructor; Co-requisite: PHY 222 General Physics II includes topics on sound, electromagnetic radiation, the duality of light, and electromagnetism.
 The principles of reflection, refraction, dispersion, interference, static and current electricity, and magnetism will be investigated.

-PHY 222 General Physics Lab II

-1 Semester Hour

-Practical experimental applications of concepts presented in PHY 221 dealing with topics such as wave characteristics, reflection, refraction, diffraction, static and current electricity, and magnetism.

-PHY 231 Introduction to Analytical Physics I
+PHY 222 General Physics Lab II 1 Semester Hour Practical experimental applications of concepts presented in PHY 221 dealing with topics such as wave characteristics, reflection, refraction, diffraction, static and current electricity, and magnetism.
+1-6 Semester Hours 1-6 Semester Hours 1-6 Semester Hours 1-6 Semester Hours 3 Semester Hours 3 Semester Hours PHY 231 Introduction to Analytical Physics I Prerequisite: Grade of C- or higher in MAT 121 This course uses calculus-based mathematical models to introduce the fundamental concepts that describe the physical world.

-3 Semester Hours

-Prerequisite: Grade of C- or higher in MAT 121

-This course uses calculus-based mathematical models to introduce the fundamental concepts that describe the physical world.
 Topics include units and measurements, vector operations, linear kinematics and dynamics, energy, power, momentum, rotational mechanics, periodic motion, fluid mechanics and energy.
-Upon completion, students should be able to demonstrate an understanding of the principles

-involved and display analytical problem solving ability for the topics covered.

-PHY 232 Introduction to Analytical Physics I Lab

-1 Semester Hour

-The laboratory portion of the course covers practical experimental application of the concepts discussed in the lecture.

-POLITICAL SCIENCE

-The Political Science major at North Carolina Wesleyan College seeks to provide a detailed education in American government and politics, prepare students for service in the public and private sector, and create active and informed participants in the political process.
+Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem solving ability for the topics covered.
+PHY 232 Introduction to Analytical Physics I Lab 1 Semester Hour The laboratory portion of the course covers practical experimental application of the concepts discussed in the lecture.
+POLITICAL SCIENCE The Political Science major at North Carolina Wesleyan College seeks to provide a detailed education in American government and politics, prepare students for service in the public and private sector, and create active and informed participants in the political process.
 Students are expected to develop strong critical thinking and analytical reasoning skills through a vigorous exploration of political issues, ideas, and topics.
 The program stresses writing and speaking skills as the means to communicate information and analysis.
 REQUIREMENTS FOR A MAJOR IN POLITICAL SCIENCE (B.A.
-DEGREE)

-Core requirements: POL 112, 200, 300, 301, 302, 308, and MAT 213.

-Core components: Minimum 3 semester hours from each component area for a total of 12 semester hours:

-POL 211, 310, 311 or 408 3 semester hours

-POL 410, JUS 206 or JUS 293 3 semester hours

-POL 201 or 313 3 semester hours

-POL 400 or 401 3 semester hours

-REQUIREMENTS FOR A MINOR IN POLITICAL SCIENCE

-POL 112, 302, 311 and 408; 6 semester hours from POL 410, 495; HIS 210, 225, 228, 306, 314, 315, 316, 405, 410; ECO 312.

-POL 112 American Political System
+DEGREE) Core requirements: POL 112, 200, 308, 315 and MAT 213.
+Core components: A total of 21 semester hours from the component areas below: POL 300, 301, 302, 310 or 315 POL 211, 311 or 408 POL 410; JUS 206 or JUS 293 POL 201 or 313 POL 400 or 401 9 semester hours 3 semester hours 3 semester hours 3 semester hours 3 semester hours REQUIREMENTS FOR A MINOR IN POLITICAL SCIENCE Core requirements: POL 112, 302, 311 and 408; Core Components: 6 semester hours from POL 313, 410, 495; HIS 225, 314, 315, 405, 410; ECO 312.
+POL 112 American Political System This is an introductory course in American national government and politics.

-3 Semester Hours

-This is an introductory course in American national government and politics.
 It is designed to give the student a basic understanding of the American political system from the framing of the Constitution to the present.
 This course is particularly concerned with the struggle for democracy in America.

-POL 191 Research Topics

-1-6 Semester Hours

-An area of study of interest to the student and usually taught on a one on one basis between a faculty member and the student.

-POL 195 Special Topics
+3 Semester Hours 187 POL 191 Research Topics An area of study of interest to the student and usually taught on a one on one basis between a faculty member and the student.
+POL 195 Special Topics A study of Selected topics.

-1-6 Semester Hours

-A study of Selected topics.